 Selected Publications

-Below is a curated list of ten of my publications (listed chronologically), each with a short summary highlighting its impact.
+Below is a curated list of 10 of my publications (listed in reverse chronological order), each with a short summary highlighting its impact.

 A full list of publications is available here.